 All too often it’s easy to focus on the negatives and beat ourselves up, but let’s start with some of the positives of completing a half marathon, regardless of pace and finish time:

 1. You had the guts to register for the event in the first place.
 There doesn’t seem to be many definitive stats out there, but according to one source (https://runrepeat.com/running-statistics), 2.1 million people entered half marathon events in 2018.
 Compare that with a world population of 7.6 billion, and you can see you are in a very elite group of people (less than 0.03% of the population).

 2. You put in the time and effort to train for the event.
 It’s not just a case of signing up and rocking up to the start line (at least, not for most people!).
-You’ve had to run consistently for many months beforehand, sometimes in the dark, sometimes in the early morning, often fitting in around other commitments to ensure you ‘got the miles done’.
+You’ve had to run consistently for many months beforehand, sometimes in the dark, sometimes in the early mornings, often fitting in around other life commitments to ensure you ‘got the miles done’.

 3. You completed the course – you didn’t give up halfway round (unless you suffered an injury midway) even though it wasn’t going to plan, you stuck it out and got that medal.

 4. You are still a half marathon runner regardless of finish time – don’t ‘normalise’ your achievement.
 As in the point above about the number of people who run half marathons, you’re in a very small segment of the population.
 Because you probably hang out and train with other runners who also run half marathons and maybe even marathons and ultra marathons, your perception of how many people run half marathons and how quickly is likely to be slightly skewed.